MOTORCYCLING IN ICELAND HIGHLIGHTS

 Getting Blown Over

-The dirt road was winding, undulating, and completely unprotected in places.
-It was absolutely stunning – wild and desolate.
-It could have – should have – been a real highlight.
-But as we came around one corner and over the brow of a hill, I heard the unmistakable mutter of a big wobble from my husband, who was riding a little out of sight.
-He’d been blown over; his bike – a BMW R1200GS – was laying on its side in the dirt.
+But as we crested a hill, I heard the unmistakable mutter of a wobble from my husband, riding just out of sight.
+He’d been blown over.
+His BMW R1200GS was lying on its side in the dirt.

 My Turn